Te Huia: Rolling stock

 The carriages retain the modern metro-style doors from their former Auckland Transport SA and SD class days, which are easier for wheelchair users and cyclists to use, so do not have the wide windows as fitted to the Wairarapa Connection carriages which have traditional “quarter” doors (this slightly reduces the number of seats, but the cost of door conversion was prohibitive).
 Carriages are painted with a livery consisting largely of gloss grey, with a depiction of the extinct huia bird.

-The service uses overhauled DFB locomotives (two operating and one spare).
-The empty trains run to Otahuhu railway station and the Westfield sidings during the day, and will be serviced at a carriage depot at the Rotokauri station (Te Rapa) at night.
+The service uses overhauled DF locomotives (two operating and one spare).
+The empty trains run to Otahuhu railway station and the Westfield marshalling yard during the day, and will be serviced at a carriage depot at the Rotokauri railway station (Te Rapa) at night.

-In 2022 weekday services were extended through to The Strand Station, following resumption of services after the 2021 COVID lockdown and engineering works on the Auckland tracks.

 Future

+Upgrades are being built and several proposals made for further improvements.

-ATAP, Auckland's 2018–2028 plan provided for Pukekohe electrification, a third line from Westfield to Wiri and further new electric trains, part of up to $205m a year proposed by government for "transitional rail" spending, which may include a Hamilton service.
+ATAP, Auckland's 2018–2028 plan provided for Pukekohe electrification, a third line from Westfield to Wiri and further new electric trains, part of up to $205m a year proposed by government for "transitional rail" spending, which allowed for the possibility of a Hamilton service.

+On 3 February 2025, the line to Pukekohe was electrified.

+In 2025 negotiations with the Waikato Regional Council were expected to result in Te Huia stopping at Pukekohe, and with a 42% increase in use of the Saturday service there were plans to add a Sunday service.
+Te Huia’s average 2024 fourth quarter weekday numbers were up 9% over 2023; and total passenger numbers were up 16%, from 17,361 to 20,089 over the period.

+Potential expansion

+The Waikato District Council's business case has proposed opening stations at Pokeno and Tuakau in the short term, with Te Kauwhata in the medium term.
+All three towns previously had stations: the Tuakau Railway Station, Pokeno Railway Station and Te Kauwhata Railway Station.